technofocus-pte/ppteamsintpvt/Labs/Lab 0/Lab 0 - Setting up the lab environment.docx.md

      ![A person with his arms crossed Description automatically generated](./media/image2.png)

-3. Enter your Office 365 admin credential, check the checkbox to accept the agreement and click on **Start your free trial**.
+3. Enter your Office 365 admin credential from **Home** tab, check the checkbox to accept the agreement and click on **Start your free trial**.

      ![A screenshot of a computer Description automatically generated](./media/image3.png)